HouzuoGuo/markafile/README.md

         $ markafile untag "*:*" /etc -r

     BUGS
-        Although search results are guaranteed to be valid, however moved/deleted files are not tracked automatically - their associated tags will remain in database and will be automatically cleared once the tags are searched for.
+        When tagged files are moved/deleted, their original paths will remain in database thus causing incorrect path-tag associations.
+However, search results are guaranteed to only return results of correct and valid paths.

     AUTHOR
         Howard Guo <guohouzuo@gmail.com>